 - 4 Tbsp White sesame seeds (toasted)

-- A bunch of Mint leaves( from my garden) know as Pudina in India-
+- A bunch of cuban majito mint leaves( from my garden) know as Pudina in India-

-- A bunch of Sweet basil leaves (ocimum basilicum L from my garden)
+- A bunch of Thai basil leaves (ocimum basilicum L. from my garden)

-- Little bit of green tea leaves and black pepper,salt to taste.
+- Little bit of green tea powder and black pepper, salt to taste.

 - Sweet potato leaves (diced) – 300 grams